NOAA-AFSC-FMA-EM-Innovation/.github/profile/README.md

 Each activity required its unique configuration of machine vision cameras, acquisition software , and neural network implementation.

-The project was was a collaboration of   Alaska Fisheries Science Center,  FishNext Research , and Pacific States Marine Fisheries Commission.
+The project was was a collaboration of   Alaska Fisheries Science Center,  FishNext Research , Pacific States Marine Fisheries Commission and University of Washington Electrical Engineering department.

 ## Getting Started